asdfjkl/pgn2dcg/README.md

 **Version Number**

-One byte `0x00` to denote the version of this document.
+One byte `0x00` to denote the version of the standard described in this document.

 **IndexEntry**